filestack/filestack-ios/README.md

 ```bash
 $ gem install cocoapods
 ```
-To integrate WootricSDK into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Filestack into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod "Filestack", "~> 0.1.4"